masagrator/DeiGratiaENX/README.md

     - Change name input keyboard to use only ASCII characters to avoid possible encoding issues
     - Change calculations for text position in menu prompts to allow better centering
     - Translate hardcoded chapter names, notifications, Playing Log texts, song names, settings descriptions, scenario endings names, MC name checks
-- Ported translation has some slight changes to better fit into how text is rendered in Regista engine.
+- Ported translation has some slight changes to better fit into how text is rendered in Regista engine + changed Saihoji to Saihouji to fit official romanization.
 Fixed also multiple typos from original mod.
-- On top of porting original translation I have also redone subtitles for endings, translated texts in both openings, redone all scenario textures, translated Switch release specific textures.
+- On top of porting original translation I have also:
+    - redone subtitles for endings
+    - translated texts in both openings
+    - redone all scenario textures
+    - translated textures unique to Switch release
+    - replaced ascii glyphs in original font with glyphs rendered with Noto Sans Mono ExtraCondensed

 # Thanks to
 - `kalitsu` for making translation mod (not involved with this project)